-The Trust does not have a PTFA associated with Waterloo Primary Academy.
+Waterloo Primary Academy has developed a Friends of Waterloo whose primary function is to fundraise for the school.
+It consists of parents and staff associated with Waterloo Primary Academy.
 All fundraising activities are monitored by the Senior Leadership Team and are undertaken in accordance with regulations.
 The Academy does not work with professional fundraisers or commercial participators and has received no complaints in relation to its fundraising activities.